RitikRaj0105/fly-bird-game/README.md

 A game cloned or inspired by the popular "Flappy Bird," with some minor changes.

-## How to Play

-### Starting the Game

-1. Open the "Lovely_Bird" app on your device.
-2. The game will start automatically once the app is launched.

-### Bird Control

-- The bird will automatically move forward.
-- Tap anywhere on the screen to make the bird flap its wings and gain height.
-- Each tap results in a small upward movement of the bird.

-### Navigating through Pipes

-- Observe the gaps between pairs of green pipes.
-- Guide the bird through the gaps to avoid hitting pipes or the ground.

-### Timing is Crucial

-- The bird falls due to gravity when not flapping, so timing is crucial.
-- Tap too early, and the bird might not clear the pipes.
-- Tap too late, and the bird could crash into the pipes.

-### Scoring

-- Earn a point each time you pass through a pair of pipes.
-- Pipes appear at varying heights and patterns as you progress.

-### Challenge and Perseverance

-- Embrace the difficulty of the game; frequent crashes are part of the challenge.
-- Aim for the highest possible score by successfully navigating through pipes.

-### Game Over

-1. If the bird collides with a pipe or the ground, the game ends.
-2. Your final score will be displayed on the screen.
-3. Tap "Play Again" or "Retry" to start a new game.

-### Enjoyment

-- Find satisfaction in overcoming the game's challenges.
-- Appreciate the game's retro-inspired graphics and addictive nature.
+How to Play

+Starting the Game

+1. Launch the "Lovely_Bird" app on your device.

+2. The game begins automatically upon launch.

+**
+Bird Control

+The bird moves forward on its own.

+Tap anywhere on the screen to make the bird flap its wings and ascend.

+Each tap triggers a small upward motion.
+---

+Navigating Through Pipes

+Watch for gaps between pairs of green pipes.

+Skillfully guide the bird through these gaps without colliding with the pipes or the ground.
+---

+Mastering Timing

+The bird is affected by gravity and falls when not flapping.

+Timing is essential:

+Tap too early, and the bird might hit the top of a pipe.

+Tap too late, and it might crash into the bottom.
+---

+Scoring

+Gain 1 point for each pair of pipes successfully cleared.

+Pipe positions and patterns vary as you progress, adding to the challenge.
+---

+Challenge and Perseverance

+The game is intentionally difficult—embrace the challenge!

+Frequent crashes are part of learning.

+Strive to beat your highest score by improving your timing and focus.

+---

+Game Over

+1. The game ends if the bird hits a pipe or the ground.

+2. Your final score is displayed on the screen.

+3. Select "Play Again" to start a new round.

+---

+Enjoyment

+Relish the joy of mastering the game’s challenges.

+Appreciate the retro-inspired visuals and simple yet addictive mechanics.

+Celebrate small victories as you progress further each time.

+Keep flapping and soaring to new heights with Fly Lovely_Bird!

 Remember that while the game can be frustrating, practice and perseverance will help you guide the bird through those tricky gaps!